LearningHouseService/learninghouse/README.md

     "azimuth": 321.4441223144531,
     "elevation": -19.691608428955078,
     "rain_gauge": 0.0,
+    "pressure": 971.0,
     "pressure_trend_1h": "falling",
+    "temperature_outside": 23.0,
+    "temperature_trend_1h": "rising",
+    "light_state": false,
     "darkness": true
 }'
 ```

 You can send either a field `timestamp` with your dataset containing a UNIX-Timestamp or the service will add this information with its current time.
 The service generate some further time relevant fields inside the training dataset you can although use as `features`.
+These are `month_of_year`, `day_of_month`, `day_of_week`, `hour_of_day` and `minute_of_hour`

+If one of your sensors is not working at the moment and for this not sending a value the service will add a value by using the following rules.
+For `categorical data` all categorical columns will be set to zero.
+For `numerical data` the mean of all known training set values (see Test size) for this `feature` will be assumed.

+As mentioned above there will be a service feature which helps you to choose the `features` used in your model from time to time to improve the model.
+For this always send the data of every sensor when train your model.
+The service will store this values for possible future use.

 To train the model with existing data for example after a service update use a POST request without data: